 Demonstration of the semantic mapping framework using a guided tour of the Stata building and courtyard

-Hemachandra, S., Kollar, T., Roy, N., Teller S., "Following and Interpreting Narrated Guided Tours", International Conference on Robotics and Automation (ICRA), Shanghai, China, 2011 (PDF)
+Hemachandra, S., Kollar, T., Roy, N., Teller S., "Following and Interpreting Narrated Guided Tours", Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), Shanghai, China, 2011 (PDF)

 Park, J., Charrow, B., Curtis, D., Battat, J., Minkov, E., Hicks, J., Teller, S., Ledlie, J., "Growing an Indoor Localization System," MobiSys 2010 (PDF)